-- Save time, energy and costs for their clients, but also for Feelgood’s own employees.
+- Save time, energy and costs for their clients, but also for Feelgood’s own support department.

-- Reduce the number calls related to orders and booking made to Feelgood’s call centre.
+- Reduce the number calls related to orders and bookings made to Feelgood’s call centre.

-This is how the design work was carried out.
+This is how the design work was set up and carried out.

 Learning about Feelgood’s systems and business

-Whenever I start working on a project with a client, I immediately try to learn as much as possible about the content I’m going to come across in my design.
-This project was no exception.
+Whenever I start working on a project with a client, I immediately try to learn as much as possible about the content and business politics I’m going to come across in the design proess.
+This project was of course no exception.

 The team and I scheduled time to listen to the staff at Feelgood’s call center for learning more about what type of issues employees of Feelgood’s clients usually are calling about.

-Throughout the design process, I also talked to Feelgood’s staff responsible or educated on matters such as orders, bookings, complaints and invoices.
-I needed to learn about the content, what input was needed from users and what the users had to be able to do in the portal.
+Throughout the design process, I also talked to Feelgood’s staff responsible for orders, bookings, complaints and invoices.
+I needed to learn about the content, what input was needed from clients and what the users had to be able to do in the portal.

 Based on what I learnt about Feelgood’s systems and business, I started drawing paper wireframes of how the portal would look and behave.
-Working mobile first, these wireframes were drawn for small screens.
+Working mobile first, I drew wireframes for small screens.

 From my experience, paper wireframes are perfect for this phase in a design process.
-They’re fast and cheap to make, easy to modify and share and make everyone feel included (everyone can draw on paper).
+They’re fast and cheap to make, easy to modify and share and make everyone feel included.

-I presented and discussed these wireframes with the rest of the team several times per week (sometimes several times per day) over two months.
-By keeping everyone in the loop like this, the developers never were objected to any unpleasant surprises concerning the design.
+I showed and discussed these wireframes with the rest of the team several times per week (sometimes several times per day) over two months.
+By keeping everyone in the loop, the developers never were objected to any unpleasant surprises concerning the design.
 Potential headaches were caught early on and minimised.

-Once the team and I felt content with the paper wireframes, I created a clickable prototype in InVision with remade wireframes (using Sketch) drawn for wider screens.
-This prototype was then used for usability testing, presentations for stakeholders and for explaining the interaction design in detail for the developers in our team.
+Once the team and I felt content with the paper wireframes, I created a clickable prototype in InVision with new wireframes drawn (using Sketch) for wider screens.
+This prototype was used for usability testing, presentations for stakeholders and for explaining the interaction design in detail for the development team.